mikebridge/mikebridge.github.io/_posts/test/2017-04-28-getting-started-typescript-react.md

 > **TL;DR**
 >
 > Although I've had a few problems, the experience has positive overall.
+And frankly,
+> it's way easier to get started than many blog posts would have you believe.
 >
 > React + TypeScript work well together, but:
 >